-A Conan package for a tool follows always a similar structure.
-This is a recipe for packaging the nasm tool for building assembler:
+A Conan package for a tool is like any other package with an executable.
+Here it is a recipe for packaging the nasm tool for building assembler:

 '''

 import os

-from conans import ConanFile
+from conans import ConanFile, tools

-from conans.client import tools
+from conans.errors import ConanInvalidConfiguration

 class NasmConan(ConanFile):

 name = "nasm"

-version = "2.13.01"
+version = "2.13.02"

 license = "BSD-2-Clause"

 url = "https://github.com/conan-community/conan-nasm-installer"

-settings = "os_build", "arch_build"
+settings = "os", "arch"

-build_policy = "missing"

 description="Nasm for windows.
 Useful as a build_require."

-def configure(self):

-if self.settings.os_build != "Windows":

-raise Exception("Only windows supported for nasm")

-@property

-def nasm_folder_name(self):

-return "nasm-%s" % self.version

-def build(self):

-suffix = "win32" if self.settings.arch_build == "x86" else "win64"

-nasm_zip_name = "%s-%s.zip" % (self.nasm_folder_name, suffix)

 '''